PeteHaitch/phd_thesis/markdown/paper_reviews.md

 Calling "C-strand" SNPs depends on the underlying methylation state ($\beta$, which defaults to the standard $\beta$-values) and bisulfite-conversion errors (underconversion = $\alpha$, which defaults to $0.25$) and overconversion = $\gamma$, which defaults to $0$).

 Rather than filter out positions from an M-bias plot, `Bis-SNP` "walks" from the 5' end of each read and excludes all positions prior to the first $T$ that is mapped to a reference $C$.
 This is to remove the so-called "5' bias" of the Illumina bisulfite-sequencing but will do nothing for 3' bias.

+## \citet{Dolzhenko:2014bo}

+> Existing methods based on Fisher’s Exact Test and HMMs are appropriate for comparing a pair of samples at a time (coming either directly from the experiment or obtained by pooling other samples); however, they lack the ability to account for variability of methylation levels between replicates.

+> Unlike BSmooth, [BiSeq] can be used for experiments that go beyond comparing two groups of samples, but it requires a set of candidate regions that may exhibit differential methylation.

+> The beta- binomial, which has first been used for modeling WGBS proportions by Molaro and others [17], is a natural choice for describing methylation levels of an individual site across replicates as it can account for both sampling and epigenetic variability.

+> The beta-binomial regression is fit separately for each target site...[parameters] are estimated using the method of maximum likelihood

+> [To find DMRs] the p-values are transformed using weighted Z test (also known as Stouffer-Liptak test), employing an approach proposed by Kechris and others [23].

+Correlations of z-scores are computed using the method implemented in `comb-P`.

+> We recommend calculating correlation and subsequently combining the pvalues of sites located within 200 bp.
+In our experience correlation typically becomes much weaker beyond this point, so the users do not generally need to alter this parameter.
+However, it may be approprtiate to increase the value of this parameter when analyzing very noisy data.

+Sounds fair.

+> As explained by Rice [33], Fisher’s method is best suited for testing the existence of at least one significant test among the ones being combined, while the Z test is more appropriate in situations requiring the consensus among all of the combined tests, suggesting that the Z test is more appropriate for our purposes.

+### Some discussion of Rice

+> In a wide variety of biological applications there is a need to combine the results from independent tests for which the raw data cannot be pooled.

+True, but the tests in BS-seq are __not independent__.
+So, what are the consequences of this?

+> Fisher's testing procedure represents a test against broad alternatives.
+It specifically tests whether at least one component test is significant, and can yield a significant combined test statistic when the component tests, on balance, strongly support $H_0$.
+This is an undesirable characteristic when asking whether a group of tests collectively supports the same $H_0$.

+### Simulation

+6 vs. 6 two-group experiment.

+1. Sample coverage from real data
+2. Sample number of methylated reads from a binomial distribution
+3. Simulate methylation levels from distributions in [Epigenome-wide association studies for common human diseases](http://www.nature.com/nrg/journal/v12/n8/full/nrg3000.html).
+These distributions are hypothetical.

+__No correlations of methylation levels in simulation.__

+## \citet{Xie:2014ez}

+A Bayesian test to replace the "Lister method" of identifying methylcytosines.
+I still don't think identifying methylcytosines is particularly useful.

+### Simulation

+They use the [`BSsim`](http://122.228.158.106/BSSim) software for simulation.

+## \citet{Huh:2014ki}

+`Bis-class` is a Bayesian method for clasifying sites as methylated or unmethylated.
+The authors claim it is most useful for lowly methylated genomes with low coverage, which is where simpler methods struggle.

+The classifier incorporates information about the global and local methylation levels in the sample via a prior distribution.
+The "localness" is incorporated via a kernel with the window size set to be the distance where the spatial correlation between methylation levels drops below 0.2. __TODO: Do they describe how they compute these correlations__